-- a.
-The Analyzer Manager receives a Work Order. - The Analyzer Manager splits this work order into a sequence of AWOS (only one in our example). - b.
-The Analyzer recognizes the specimen container. - c.
-The Analyzer sends a query to the Analyzer Manager with the recognized specimen container ID or location. - 1210 d.
+- c.
+The Analyzer sends a query to the Analyzer Manager with the recognized specimen container ID or location. - d.
 The Analyzer Manager replies to the query and sends an AWOS Broadcast with work to be performed. - e.
 Later, the Analyzer performs the test. - f.
 To notify completion of the AWOS, the Analyzer sends an AWOS Status Change to the Analyzer Manager.